 Gabriel Caine has just been released from prison when he sets up a bet with a business man.
 The business man owns most of a boxing-mad town called Diggstown.
-The bet is that Gabe can find a boxer that will knock out 10 Diggstown men, in a boxing ring, within 24 hours.
-"Honey" Roy Palmer is that man - although at 48, many say he is too old.
-A sub plot is thrown in about Charles Macum Diggs - the heavyweight champion that gave the town its name - and who is now confined to a wheel-chair.Written by
+The bet is that Gabe can find a boxer that will knock out ten Diggstown men, in a boxing ring, within twenty-four hours.
+"Honey" Roy Palmer is that man, although at forty-eight, many say he is too old.
+A subplot was thrown in about Charles Macum Diggs, the heavyweight champion that gave the town its name, and who is now confined to a wheelchair.Written by

 Colin Tinto <firstname.lastname@example.org>

 The original title of the film was "Midnight Sting".
 See more »

 After the fight with Busby, Palmer has several bruises on his face and eyes.
 In the next scene when discussing whether he should go on, the bruises disappear, only to reappear when Palmer begins his next fight.
 See more »